Av3rageJoe/CTFs/HackerOneCTFs/Petshop Pro.md

 done </Path/to/Directory/Wordlist
 ```

 This script returned that a webpage called /login was found.
-When navigated to, it was found that this contained a login for the admin user.
+When navigated too, it was found that this contained a login for the admin user.
 Some default admin passwords were tested (admin:admin, admin:password etc) however these did not provide any results.
 It was noticed during these attempts that the webpage was displaying saying that the username was invalid.
 This led to the thought process that username enumeration was possible.
 Another bash script was created that would test common usernames, and return the correct username when found.

 To try and find the username, the program hydra was used.
 In order to use hydra, the parameters that the program passes need to be captured, along with the error message that the web page displays.
 To find the parameters, Owasp-Zap was used to capture a request.